xinruixie/ero_guro/README.md

 However, there are also advantages in processing them separately.
 For instance, each of them are independent and you can run the script freely without worrying about previously processed TEI being overwritten.
 I have also left the processed TEI unorganized (i.e., not collecting them in a sub-directory) intentionally, as it allowed me to switch from different files (e.g., to compare one’s TXT and TEI) and to quickly navigate if there are leftovers (for my processing wasn’t completed at a time).
 Update: I have organized them at the end.
 The work was overall smooth, yet sometimes might not be done in the “smartest” way and, I assume, might be only applicable to this kind of small workload.
 Further deliberations in optimizing the code will be essential if performing larger-scale conversion.

+`For more tech explanations, see the folder "evaluation"`